You are currently viewing What Happens to Your Muscles When You Work Out? How They Repair and Grow

 Written by: Martins Cornelius

-Reviewed by: Dr. Henry Oliver
+Medically reviewed by: Dr. Henry Oliver

 Quick Answer